docker/docs/docker-for-windows/troubleshoot.md

 use Docker Machine to create multiple local VMs, or to provision remote machines, see the [Docker Machine](/machine/index.md) topics.
-We mention only mention this here in case someone is looking for information about Docker Machine on Windows, which requires that Hyper-V is enabled and an external network switch is active [as described in the Docker Macihne driver example](/machine/drivers/hyper-v.md#example).
+We mention only mention this here in case someone is looking for information about Docker Machine on Windows, which requires that Hyper-V is enabled, an external network switch is active, and these are referenced in the flags for the `docker-machine create` command [as described in the Docker Machine driver example](/machine/drivers/hyper-v.md#example).

 ### Virtualization must be enabled